Vasili Yanchenko: Biography

 Vasili Ivanovich Yanchenko was born 1 January 1894 in the Nikolsk-Ussuriski Region of the Russian Empire.
 He received his secondary education at the Saratov Technical School; he graduated early in 1913 as a mechanical engineer.
 He became interested in flying while still at school, and learned to fly soon after graduation.

 He volunteered for the Imperial Russian Air Service on 22 November 1914, and was assigned to the Guards Aviation Detachment.
 On 10 February 1915, he began courses in general aviation subjects at the St. Petersburg Polytechnical Institute.
 On 16 April, he moved to begin pilot's training at the Military Flying School at Sevastopol.
 He soloed in a Morane-Saulnier L on 4 September 1915.
 The next day, he was posted to the 12th Korpusnoi Aviatsionniy Otryad (Corps Aviation Detachment) as a Starski Unter-Officer to fly reconnaissance missions.
 By the morning of 15 September, he was ready to take his first mission with his new unit.
 A few minutes into this maiden flight, Yanchenko's airplane engine exploded and started an inflight fuel fire.
 As he struggled to land the flaming machine within friendly lines, he mentioned to fan flames away from himself.
 However, he suffered second degree burns on the right side of his face, as well as his right arm.
 He also continued to fly his daily sorties despite his burns.
 He was awarded the Cross of Saint George for his calm courage.

+Vasili Yanchenko (back row, first from left) seen with members of the 12th Corps Detachment, ca. November 1915.

 On 19 November 1915, he began advanced training on the Morane-Saulnier H fighter at the Moscow Air School.
 He graduated on 5 January 1916, and was assigned to the 3rd Korpusnoi Aviatsionniy Otryad (Corps Aviation Detachment) with a rank equivalent to sergeant major.
 His personality clashed with that of his new commander.
 As a result, he was demoted back to sergeant on 23 January 1916.
 By March, he had flown only ten missions.
 He applied for transfer to the forming 7th Aviatsionniy Otryad Istrebitlei (Fighter Aviation Detachment) in early March, and was posted to them on 7 April.
 His promotion was reinstated.
 By the end of May, he had flown almost 40 sorties with his new unit.